MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-metrics-plugin.md

 The higher score means the larger number of users are NOT returning to the service.

 ***Churn vs. Retention Rate***

-Derived from the definition of `Churn Rate` and `Retention Rate`, the following calculation is always true:
+The churn vs. retention Rate is derived from the definition of `Churn Rate` and `Retention Rate`.
+The following calculation is always true:

 > [`Retention Rate`] = 100.0% - [`Churn Rate`]